EconomyLens.com

 Related

-The ceasefire is already under strain, notably from Israel’s continued strikes in Lebanon, which Iran and Pakistan insist are covered under the current truce.
-Lebanese authorities reported that Israeli strikes on the country’s south on Saturday killed 18 people, bringing the total death toll from Israeli strikes since the war erupted past 2,000.
-On Friday, Lebanon’s presidency announced that a meeting would be held with Israel in Washington next week.
-Israeli Prime Minister Benjamin Netanyahu, in a televised statement on Saturday, mentioned his desire for a peace deal with Lebanon that “will last for generations.”
+The ceasefire is already under strain, notably from Israel’s continued strikes in Lebanon, which Iran and Pakistan insist is covered under the current truce.
+Lebanese authorities said Israeli strikes on the country’s south on Saturday killed 18 people, bringing the total death toll from Israeli strikes since the war broke out past 2,000.
+On Friday, Lebanon’s presidency said that a meeting would be held with Israel in Washington next week.
+Israeli Prime Minister Benjamin Netanyahu in a televised statement on Saturday said he wanted a peace deal with Lebanon that “will last for generations.”

-Trump had indicated that his top priority at the Islamabad talks was to ensure the Islamic republic had “no nuclear weapon.
+Trump had said that his top priority at the Islamabad talks was to ensure the Islamic republic had “no nuclear weapon.
 That’s 99 percent of it.”
-Netanyahu stated that the joint US-Israeli campaign had already succeeded in “crushing” Iran’s nuclear and ballistic missile programs.
-Security was tight in the Pakistani capital on Saturday, with a heavy police and paramilitary presence on the streets and road diversions around the “red zone” where government and diplomatic buildings are situated.
-Pakistan has formulated a team of experts to facilitate the two sides in negotiations on navigation, nuclear, and other key matters, according to a diplomatic source familiar with the situation.
+Netanyahu said the joint US-Israeli campaign had already succeeded in “crushing” Iran’s nuclear and ballistic missile programmes.
+Security was tight in the Pakistani capital on Saturday, with a heavy police and paramilitary presence on the streets and road diversions around the “red zone” where government and diplomatic buildings are located.
+Pakistan has formulated a team of experts to facilitate the two sides in negotiations on navigation, nuclear, and other key matters, a diplomatic source familiar with the matter told AFP.

-The negotiations will be closely monitored by other key regional players, with Egypt and Turkey having assisted with mediation, alongside China, the source added.
-In Tehran, a 30-year-old resident expressed skepticism about the chances of successful negotiations, describing most of what Trump states as “pure noise and nonsense.”
+The negotiations will be closely watched by other key regional players, with Egypt and Turkey having helped with mediation, along with China, the source said.
+In Tehran, a 30-year-old resident told AFP he was sceptical negotiations would be successful, describing most of what Trump says as “pure noise and nonsense.”

 © 2024 AFP